raspberrypilearning/google-voice-aiy/en/step_1.md

 --- step ---
 Once your Raspberry Pi has booted, you're going to need some credentials from Google, for this to work.
 Follow the steps below to enable the Google Assistant API.

---- collapse
+--- collapse ---
 ---
-title: Setting up the Assistance API
+title: Setting up the Assistant API
 ---
 [[[generic-api-google-assistant]]]
 --- /collapse ---